rocklss/shopify_section/README.md

-To upload new seciton you need:

-1/ Go to http://shopify.com/admin/themes -> Actions -> Edit code

-2/ Click Add a new section -> enter section's name -> click Create section

-3/ Paste the codes and enjoy !
+Installation:

+If you are developing locally, simply copy the .liquid files into the sections directory.

+If you are developing on a live store, go to the template editor screen, and under sections create a new section with the name of the section you want to use (without the .liquid extension).
+Then copy the code into your new section.